 The Willys is the off-road value option in the Wrangler lineup — and for a lot of Minnesota buyers, it is a genuinely compelling alternative to the Rubicon at a lower price point.
 Here is what makes it stand out over the base Sport:

-- Dana M210 Wide HD Tube front axle and Dana M220 Wide rear axle — the same heavier-duty axles as the Rubicon
+- Heavy-duty wide-track Dana axles front and rear — the same axle family as the Rubicon

 - Electronic locking rear differential standard — a meaningful traction upgrade over the base Sport

-- 4.10 rear axle ratio — better mechanical advantage for off-road use and towing
+- Off-road-oriented rear axle ratio — better mechanical advantage for off-road use and towing

 - Rock protection sill rails standard